Dideolami/NGO-Operational-Performance-Analysis/README.md

   - Program Name
   - Program Completed

-## Assumptions Made During Analysis
-  - Attendance Rate values in the dataset were assumed to be correctly calculated at the source.
-  - Students with **Program Completed** recorded as "Yes" were classified as “Completed.”
-  - Students with **Program Completed** recorded as "No" were classified as “Not Completed.”
-  - Attendance Rate below 70% were classified as “At Risk.”
-  - The 6-month dataset was assumed to represent normal operational performance.

 ## Data Transformation & Cleaning
 Before analysis, the raw data was prepared in Power Query to ensure accuracy and consistency
 1. Created a backup copy of the original dataset